vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 💰 **A part of all I earn is mine to keep.** 💰

 ### Chapter 1.4: Money Mastery: It's time to break through

+💰 **Money can't change who we are.
+All it does is magnnify our true natures.** 💰